 And why are you doing too little for that?

-Only 19% of employers believe that employees would resign if they did not do enough for their well-being at work.
-This underestimates how important these programs are to employees, as 54% would look for other jobs, 48% would miss work more often and 43% would put less effort into their work.
+Only 19% of employers believe that employees would quit their job if not enough is done for their well-being at work.
+This underestimates how important these programs are to employees, because, about 54% of them would look for other jobs, 48% would miss work more often and 43% would put less effort into their work.
 It is obvious that this results in considerable costs and loss of productivity for the company.

 How do these programs benefit the company?

 Depending on which programs are implemented, every euro pays off three to five times over.
 Sickness-related absences fall by 25.3%, self-reported creativity rises from 20% to 72% and the proportion of committed employees improves from 7% to 55%.